ampproject/amp-github-apps/README.md

 The app runs on an instance of [Google AppEngine](https://amp-release-calendar.appspot.com).

 ### [Test Status Bot](test-status/README.md)

-This GitHub App reports the status of different test types on the AMPHTML repository, and allows the build cop to skip flaky tests.
+This GitHub App reports the status of different test types on the AMPHTML repository, and allows the build on-duty to skip flaky tests.

 The app runs on an instance of Google AppEngine and is installed exclusively on the [`ampproject/amphtml`](https://github.com/ampproject/amphtml) repository.